thewhitecircle/ctf_writeups/cyber_apocalypse_2025/forensics/CaveExpedition.md

     ...
 ```

-- After decoding in cyberchef we get the actual powershell script
+- After decoding in cyberchef we get the actual PowerShell script

 ```
     > cat attack.ps1